TOP 3 Key CRM Findings from Study on Medium sized companies

 But to get that you need to get your sales rep actually using your CRM.
 Here is an article about why most sales rep dislikes their CRM.

-Most SME experience issues with efficiency and the possibility to track customer interactions (calls, emails, activities, deals etc.).
+Most companies in the study experience issues with efficiency due to the lack of digitalisation and the possibility to track customer interactions (calls, emails, activities, deals etc.) automatically.
 Another important issue they experience is the lack of information sharing.

 This dramatically slow these companies down in their decision making and potentially make them fall behind the competition.

-Another factor that significantly reduce the organisational efficiency in these companies is the high usage of manual processes to keep track of customer interactions and sales.
+Another factor that significantly reduce the organisational efficiency in these companies is the high usage of manual processes (lack of digitalisation) to keep track of customer interactions, sales and lead generation.

 Still in 2016 the most common used tools for sales are email, excel spread sheets, the phone, calendar and pen- and -paper.
 These are however not sufficient tools to grow the business.

-To be able to grow the business and become successful with sales you most likely need to look into giving the following to your team
+To be able to become more efficient, scalable and grow the business (become successful with sales) you most likely need to look into a digital solution that gives the…

-- Possibility to easily store and find customer records and keep them up-to-date
+- Possibility to easily add and find leads & customer data and keep them up-to-date

-- Possibility to easily track the customer interaction
+- Possibility to easily track the customer interactions

 - Possibility to collaborate and share information in real-time